devopsarr/prowlarr-go/prowlarr/docs/IndexerApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiV1IndexerRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListIndexerRequest struct via the builder pattern

 ### Return type